 This article about the film Captain Marvel was originally published on February 4, 2019 and updated on April 26, 2021 following the release of the movie.
 Read on for the original article, with some new changes to reflect the latest updates on this topic.

 In the aftermath of Avengers: Infinity War, the Marvel Cinematic Universe needs more heroes.
 Enter: U.S. Air Force pilot Carol Danvers, who flies through the cosmos as Captain Marvel.
 No, not that Captain Marvel.

-When will Captain Marvel premiere in theaters?
+When did Captain Marvel premiere in theaters?

 Is there a trailer for Captain Marvel?

 Yes!
 The first trailer for Captain Marvel, which aired in September 2018, can be found below.